PNNL-CompBio/ion-mob-ms/README.md

 TODO: how do we install?
 Need to write script that installs Docker, Nextflow and any Python needed for UI front end.

 ## Workflow components
-The archiecture of this toolbox is shown above, with each of the scripts to run each modele here.
+The archiecture of this toolbox is shown above, with each of the scripts to run each model here.

 ### PNNL PreProcessor Tool
 Docker image and script to run [PNNL Pre-Processor tool](https://pnnl-comp-mass-spec.github.io/PNNL-PreProcessor).